opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

 role in the msdb system database.

-When database monitoring is set up through SQL Server Management Studio a SQL Server Agent job named \"Database Mirroring Monitor Job\" is automatically added and run every minute by the SQL Server Agent.
+When database monitoring is set up through SQL Server Management Studio a SQL Server Agent job named "Database Mirroring Monitor Job" is automatically added and run every minute by the SQL Server Agent.
 When database mirroring is set up via scripting, this job must be added manually using the sp_dbmmonitoraddmonitoring system stored procedure.